How to Choose the Best Knife Sharpener

 Dull knives are incredibly frustrating to use, but they can also be dangerous as the blade tends to bounce and change directions as you cut.

-I’ve spent countless hours testing and researching to find the best knife sharpener for my kitchen.
+We’ve spent countless hours researching and more that 20 hours testing various sharpeners in our kitchen.
 My conclusion?
-You should look for two things in a knife sharpener.
+You should look for two things in a sharpening tool:

 The Apex 1 claimed the top spot in our comparison.
 In terms of portability the Apex can’t be beat.
 It’s easy to set up on just about any flat surface.
 It also comes with a case making it easy to pack up and store.